Privacy Notice

 We will only use your personal data when the law allows us to.
 Other than as stated above, we may use your personal data for one or more of the following purposes:

- To provide access to and improve our Website.
+• To provide access to, and improve, our Website.

- To request feedback and contact you about your use of our Website.
+• To request feedback and contact you about your use of our Website.

 The lawful grounds on which we collect and process your personal data

-ground to do so.
+We only process your personal information when we believe it is necessary and we have a valid lawful ground to do so.
 We may process your personal data relying on one or more of the following legal grounds:

-obligations to you, or where you ask us to take steps before we enter into a contract with you.
+• Performance of a Contract.
+We may process your personal data to fulfil our contractual obligations to you, or where you ask us to take steps before we enter into a contract with you.

-Legal Obligations.
+• Legal Obligations.
 We may process your personal data to comply with legal or regulatory obligations, such as to cooperate with a law enforcement body or regulatory agency, exercise or defend our legal rights, or disclose your information as evidence in litigation in which we are involved.

 Disclosures of your personal data

-We may share your personal data with third parties in accordance with the purposes set out in 'How we
+We may share your personal data with third parties in accordance with the purposes set out in 'How we use your personal data'.
+In particular, we may share your personal data with the following third parties:

- Our charity partners, media agencies or news organisations, or other third parties necessary to enable us to carry out Celebration Day activities or promotional work.
+• Our charity partners, media agencies or news organisations, or other third parties necessary to enable us to carry out Celebration Day activities or promotional work.

- where disclosure is necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of our employees or where such disclosure may be required by law (including without limitation to any legal adviser, court, charity regulator or other relevant authority).
+• Where disclosure is necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of our employees or where such disclosure may be required by law (including without limitation to any legal adviser, court, charity regulator or other relevant authority).

- Third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
+• Third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
 We may need to share your personal data in the event of a business or asset sale or transfer, or if we merge or amalgamate our business.
 We process your personal information for this purpose because we have a legitimate interest in ensuring our business can be continued by the future owner.
 If you object to our use of your personal information in this way, the owner of our business may not be able to provide services to you.
 If such a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

 Where we engage third-party organisations (other than in compliance with legal obligations and the authorities) to process personal data on our behalf, we will make sure they act only in accordance with our instructions and that adequate safeguards including contracts are in place to protect your personal data.